North Carolina’s ‘Bathroom Bill’ — GOP Legislators Blame New Governor For Failure To Repeal

-North Carolina’s HB2, the so-called ‘bathroom bill,’ was slated for repeal almost two weeks ago.
+North Carolina’s HB2, the so-called “bathroom bill,” was slated for repeal almost two weeks ago.
 Legislators met for a special session that would complete a deal between GOP leadership in the state, and legislators for the city of Charlotte, by repealing the bill that requires certain public restrooms to be segregated by gender, with gender defined by the sex marked on an individual’s birth certificate.

 However, the repeal did not take place.
 Democratic senators say they waited for Republicans to submit a bill repealing the bathroom law, as agreed, and when GOP lawmakers failed to do so, Democratic senators Jeff Jackson, Terry Van Duyn and Mike Woodard filed their own bill for repeal of the bathroom bill, a law one state representative said there is “absolutely no way” to enforce.